EnerfisTeam/enectiva-web/readme.md

 When Hugo generates the site, all files inside **static** will be render in public's root

 ## How to create a new section
-You must to choose the language what you do create the new section and create the new item inside the folder.
+You must choose the language what you do create the new section and create the new item inside the folder.

 ```
-/content/en/New_section/index.html
+/content/en/new-section/index.html
 ```
 It's important to add in header of new file the label **schema**.
-With this label, we define wich will be the translation os the page.
+With this label, we define which will be the translation of the page.

-When we are the new section created, we must to add wich are the translation for other languages
+When we are the new section created, we must add which are the translation for other languages

-We must to open.
+We must open.
 ```
 /data/pages.yml
 ```